Gary Goldman: Post-Disney

 In 1986, Sullivan moved Goldman, Bluth & Pomeroy, and the entire operation, including 87 employees and their families to Dublin, Ireland, at the invitation of IDA Ireland.
 Their third feature film, The Land Before Time, was their first production created primarily in Ireland.
 Sullivan transferred much of the ownership of the Dublin studio to the three animators and renamed the company Sullivan Bluth Studios.
 The company produced six feature films from 1986 until 1994.
 Sullivan retired in 1991 and the company was renamed Don Bluth Entertainment, Ireland, Ltd.

 In August 1994, Goldman and Bluth returned from Ireland to head up the Fox Animation Studio located in Phoenix, Arizona where they shared creative leadership as producers and directors.
 The first production completed by the studio was the award-winning Anastasia in 1997.
 Also produced there was Bartok the Magnificent in 1999, and the animated science fiction post-apocalyptic film Titan A.E. in 2000.
 A fourth feature film, Africa, was in production when 20th Century Fox shut down its Phoenix animation facility.

 Goldman and Bluth have reestablished their independence with their production company Don Bluth Films, Inc., developing feature-length properties.
 The company established a website where they communicate with their audience on a personal level and provide animation information online.

 In August 2007, Goldman was named an artist in residence at the Savannah College of Art and Design for the college's 10-week winter quarter starting in January 2008.
 Goldman lectured on animation, as well as taught undergraduate and graduate level classes in traditional 2-D animation production.

 Miscellaneous

 Goldman has been a member of the Academy of Motion Picture Arts and Sciences since 1978.

 Personal life

 While in college he married elementary teacher Janith Eileen Brand in April 1968.
 They separated in 1983 and divorced in 1987.
 They have two children, Kip and Andrew.
 In 2000 Goldman & Bluth received Lifetime Achievement Awards for their dedication and contribution to the art of animation from Animation Magazine, and in 2005, at the Savannah Film Festival, Lifetime Achievement Awards for animation, from the Savannah College of Art & Design, to which they gave their animation art archive.
 Goldman remarried in late 1988 to film cutter Cathy (Bassett) Carr.
 She and her three children John Carr, Jason Carr and Joanna Carr moved with him to Dublin, Ireland in 1986.
 Together they have nine grandchildren.

+Illness

+On April 8, 2026, Goldman's family revealed that Gary has been suffering from dementia since last year.
+His family also made a GoFundMe page to financially help his wife so that she can take care of him.